-The evacuation specialist must be trained to prepare people for an emergency evacuation through all aircraft exits, including the overwing elliptical exits.
+The evacuation crewmember must be trained to prepare people for an emergency evacuation through all aircraft exits, including the overwing elliptical exits.
 Instruction on reseating passengers for a more efficient evacuation and the use of alternative exits when a person can’t use the overwing exit.
-The evacuation specialist doesn’t have to perform any other “flight attendant” type activities.
+The evacuation crewmember doesn’t have to perform any other “flight attendant” type activities.
 The flight deck crew can’t perform this function.

 G550 Evacuation Training is an annual requirement to maintain currency.
 However, the recurrent training has fewer hands-on requirements, but must include a review of the Initial Training content along with a written examination.
 Opening and exiting through the G550 overwing exit is only required every 24 months.